What design tools do we use?

 - You can set the colors according to your base mood thanks to its dark and light mode.
 It makes your color preferences easier.

-- We think that the colouring processes could be made faster by adding little plugins to Figma or Sketch.
-You can always develop the plugin with JSON data but we are not sure if the effort actually worth it.
+- We think that the colouring processes could be done faster by adding little plugins to Figma or Sketch.
+You can always develop the plugin with JSON data but we are not sure if the effort is worth it.

 - Deep learning can cause color matches that do not make sense for the intermediary colors sometimes.
 You have to do some final touches to make it work.